 If you are attending a Code for BTV Meetup, the leader may have additional instructions.

-Next to the "Instructions" tab, click on the "Map" tab.
+To the right of the instructions there will be a map of the area to be processed.
+It will be divided up into squares, each of which is called a "task".
+Near the bottom of the map will be a legend, explaining the meaning of each color.
 You can use your mouse wheel or the "+" and "-" buttons on the map to zoom in and out, and you can click and drag to scroll the map.

+Clicking on a task that is marked "Ready" (no color) will allow you to use the editor to map its features, per the instructions.
 It’s possible that the task you have selected is not available for editing.
-Click on uncolored squares until you see the message “This task is available for mapping.”
-Click on the “Start Mapping” button.
+Click on uncolored squares until you see the message “This task is available for mapping,” then click on the “Start Mapping” button.

 As you complete each item, the number of items updated since the last Save will appear in a tab next to the Save button.
 It’s inefficient to Save after every change, but don’t go too long without saving.
 It’s frustrating to have to redo half an hour’s work!